Information for staff

 Want to learn more about how to support and be an ally to our trans staff and students?
 See our LGBT Allies initiative.

 There are a number of family friendly policies available to Queen Mary staff.
-Further information on these can be found here.
+For further information.

 Childcare Choices - All about Government help with childcare costs, including 15 to 30 hours free childcare, Tax-Free Childcare, tax credits, Universal Credit, vouchers and support.